What is Shopify?

-This reduction in fees might only seem small but if you have a high turnover, these savings can be considerable.
-There are also additional features available on the larger packages but I will cover that more in the features section below.
+There are also additional features available on the larger packages but this is covered more in the features section below.

-For enterprise level ecommerce platforms, Shopify offer a custom package that is built around your businesses requirements.
+For enterprise-level ecommerce platforms, Shopify offers a custom package that is built around your business’s requirements.

-Before I get full on into my review, I thought I would take a look at what some of Shopiy’s existing customers thought of the platform.
-For this I look on Trustpilot, Facebook and Google.
+Before we get into the review, let’s take a look at what some of Shopify’s existing customers thought of the platform.
+For this, we looked at Trustpilot, G2 and Capterra.

 1.3 out of 5

-The reviews on Shopify however are a bit of a mixed bag as a quite a few seem to be people leaving reviews about bad experiences that have had with companies using the platform, rather than the platform itself.
+The reviews on Trustpilot are definitely a mixed bag as some negative reviews are related to stores using the Shopify platform, rather than the platform itself.

-As one of the world’s leading ecommerce platform, it is not surprise that Shopify comes loaded with features and all the ones listed below are available on the basic Shopify package:
+As one of the world’s leading ecommerce platforms, it is no surprise that Shopify comes loaded with features and all the ones listed below are available on the basic Shopify package: